4 MIN READ | OFFICE COPIERS

-Are you considering a copier purchase, but not sure what you should be asking before beginning a conversation with a vendor?
-This article will give you insight into the most common copier purchase questions we receive from customers and the questions customers should be asking when they reach out to a provider.
+Are you considering a copier purchase or lease, but are not sure what you should be asking before beginning a conversation with a vendor?
+This article will give you insight into the most common copier acquisition questions we receive from customers and the questions customers should be asking when they reach out to a provider.

 - Companies with ten or more printers